tytydraco/yessleep/out/If_You_Lose_Count_It_Takes_the_Difference.md

 But the parking lot had seven cars in it.
 And I could only count six students.

+I called search and rescue from the trailhead.
+Gave them the GPS coordinates.
+Told them I had a missing student.

+They asked for a name.
+I couldn't give them one.

+They asked for a description.
+I couldn't give them that either.

+I sat in my car while I waited for them to arrive and called Marcus.
+He answered on the third ring, sounding exhausted.

+"The counting game," I said.
+"What you mentioned last night.
+Where did you read about it?"

+Silence on the line.
+Then: "I don't...
+I'm not sure I know what you're talking about."

+"At the campfire.
+You said you'd read something about these woods.
+Local history.
+A counting game."

+"I don't remember saying that."
+He sounded genuinely confused.
+"Are you okay?
+You sound—"

+I hung up.

+I sat there staring at my phone, and then I did what anyone would do.
+I started searching.

+"Western Massachusetts woods counting legend."
+Nothing useful.
+Hiking blogs.
+Trail reviews.

+"New England folklore counting game."
+Creepypasta results.
+Reddit threads about made-up games.

+"Massachusetts forest disappearances counting."
+Missing persons databases.
+News articles about hikers who wandered off trail.
+Nothing that matched.

+I tried different combinations.
+Added "colonial."
+Added "settler."
+Added "German immigrants" because something in my memory said the words should be German, though I didn't know why.

+Forty minutes of searching.
+SAR was arriving.
+I was about to give up.

+Then I found a single forum post from 2008.
+Some local history board, barely active, the kind of place where amateur genealogists argue about cemetery records.

+The post was asking if anyone had information about "der Zähler" or "the counting tradition" referenced in Hampshire County church records from the 1890s.
+No responses.
+The user who posted it had been inactive since 2009.

+But in the post, they'd quoted a fragment from something—a letter, maybe, or a sermon: "It counts what we cannot.
+Every error in our count becomes an entry in its ledger.
+The debt is always collected."

+That was all.
+No source.
+No context.
+Just those three sentences, quoted by someone who'd been looking for the same answers sixteen years ago and apparently never found them.

+I screenshot it.
+I don't know why.
+I don't know what good it does me.

+The debt is always collected.

-Search and rescue found *a* student three miles from our campsite.
+Search and rescue found a student three miles from our campsite.
 Hypothermic but alive.
 They said he matched the description.

-But when I visited him in the hospital, something was wrong.
+I hadn't given them a description.

+I went to the hospital that afternoon.
+I don't know what I expected.
+Closure, maybe.
+Confirmation that this was over.

+He was awake when I walked in.
+He had the right face—I thought he did, anyway.
+I couldn't quite remember what the missing student looked like, so how would I know?

-He answered to the right name.
-He had the right face.
-But his eyes kept drifting to the corners of the room, and his lips moved silently.
-Counting.
-Always counting.
+His eyes kept drifting to the corners of the room.
+His lips moved silently.

 "Do you remember the class?"
-I asked him.
+I asked.

 He looked at me.
 Through me.

 "I wasn't in your class," he said.
 "I've never been in your class.
 I was already in the woods when you arrived."

-I felt the floor tilt beneath me.
-"What do you mean?"
+"What?"

-"I've been in the woods for a very long time," he said.
+"I've been in the woods for a very long time."
 His voice was flat.
 Rhythmic.
+Like someone reciting numbers.
 "I was counting before you got there.
 I'll be counting after you're gone."

 He smiled.
 His gums were empty where two teeth should have been.

 "You miscounted," he said.
 "You always miscount.
 That's why it likes you."

 I left.
-I didn't look back.
-In the hallway, I passed a nurse who asked if I was family.
-I said no.
+I didn't run, but I wanted to.
+In the hallway, a nurse asked if I was family.

-"Strange case," she said.
+"No," I said.
+"I don't know who he is."

+"Neither do we."
+She looked back at his room.
 "No ID.
 No records.
-It's like he didn't exist before we found him."
+It's like he didn't exist before today."

-I didn't answer.
-I walked to my car and sat in the parking lot for an hour, counting my own heartbeats until they stopped shaking.

-I didn't mention the eighth shelter.
-When I went back with the SAR team to collect our gear, it was gone.
+I went back to the woods with the SAR team that evening to collect our gear.
+I told myself I needed to.
+The shelters, the equipment, the students' belongings—someone had to pack it out.

+The eighth shelter was gone.
 Just a pile of leaves and sticks that could have been anything.
 Natural debris.
-Nothing worth noting.
+A windfall.
+Nothing.

-Except for the impression in the center of the pile.
+But there was an impression in the center.
 Body-shaped.
 Body-sized.
-Like something had been lying there, curled up, waiting.

-And the acorns.
-Scattered everywhere.
-Thousands of them.
-Far more than could have fallen from the trees above.

-One of the SAR team picked one up, turned it over in his hand.
-"Weird," he said.
+And acorns.
+Thousands of them, scattered in patterns I couldn't read.
+One of the SAR guys picked one up, turned it over.

+"Huh," he said.
 "This one has marks on it.
-Like tally marks."
+Like little scratches.
+Tally marks, almost."

 I didn't look.
-I already knew what they were counting.

-After that night, I did what I should have done during the campfire.
-I looked up what Marcus had read.

-It took weeks of digging through local historical archives—the kind of primary source work I used to do for fun, back when colonial history was just an academic interest and not a survival manual.
-Newspaper clippings from 1892, brittle and faded, about settlers in these woods.
-Letters from a minister to his congregation warning them about walking the forest at night.

-They called it *Wald-Zähler*.
-The Forest Counter.

-The accounts were fragmentary.
-Contradictory.
-But certain details appeared again and again.

-It was attracted to groups.
-It tested them by adding to their number—one more shadow at the edge of the firelight, one more voice in the darkness, one more shape that didn't belong.
-If you counted wrong—if you accepted the addition, if you failed to notice the extra—you confirmed something about yourself.

-You confirmed you couldn't be trusted to notice what was missing.

-And that's when it started subtracting.

-The minister's letter was the clearest.
-"It counts what we cannot," he wrote.
-"It keeps a tally we dare not examine.
-And every error in our count becomes an entry in its ledger.
-The debt is always collected.
-The difference is always taken."

-The letter was dated November 1892.
-The minister vanished two weeks later.
-His congregation reported that on the night he disappeared, they counted thirteen people at evening service.

-There had only ever been twelve members of that church.

-I thought about those 18th century settlers I used to read about.
-The ones who kept meticulous records of everything—births, deaths, livestock, supplies.
-I used to admire their precision.
-Now I wonder if they were counting for the same reason I count now.

-Not to track what they had.

-To track what they were losing.

-I should have stopped teaching after that.
-I know that.
-Any reasonable person would have walked away.

-But these are my woods.
-I've given a decade of my life to them—every weekend I could spare from client calls and deliverables, every vacation day I could justify.
-The woods were supposed to be my escape from the spreadsheets, from the endless counting that defined my professional life.
-Instead, they've become the place where counting matters most.

-So I keep teaching.
-Keep running courses.
-Keep sleeping in my hammock under my tarp while students tend their fires.

-But I count differently now.
+I didn't want to count them.

-I count obsessively.
-Every student, every shelter, every acorn that falls on my tarp.
-I count the trees at the edge of the clearing.
-I count my own heartbeats.
-I count because I understand now what I didn't understand before.
+We packed out the gear.
+I drove home.
+I sat in my apartment and I stared at the wall and I tried to make sense of what happened.

+I'm still trying.

-That night, something was counting too.
+That was yesterday.

-And I'm not sure I got the number right.

-Here's the thing about numbers, the thing I've learned in fifteen years of consulting: a count is only as good as your methodology.
-If you don't know what you're counting, the number means nothing.
-I thought I was counting students.
-Counting shelters.

-But it was counting something else.
-Something I couldn't see.
-And every time I miscounted—every time my attention slipped—the difference between its count and mine became *real*.

-Became *taken*.

-Last week, I took another overnight class to those same woods.
-Seven students this time.
-Seven shelters.
-I counted before sleep, and the count was right.

-But this morning, I woke to an acorn on my tarp.

-And when I counted the shelters in the gray pre-dawn light, I counted eight.

-I counted my students.
-Six.

-There's a seventh car in the parking lot.
-It's been there since we arrived.
-I don't know whose it is.
-None of my students recognize it.

-I've been counting all day.
-Everything.
-Everyone.
-I can't stop.
-I don't dare stop.

-Because I think if I ever lose count—if my attention lapses, if I let a number slip—

-It gets to take the difference.

-And lately, I've started hearing something in the walls of my apartment.
-Soft.
-Rhythmic.

-*Tap.
-Tap.
-Tap.*

-I don't think the woods are the only place it lives anymore.

-I don't think the woods were ever the point.

-It was always about the counting.
-About the gap between what we think is there and what's actually there.
-About the space where things can be added—or subtracted—without anyone noticing.

-I went through my class records last night.
-Rosters going back ten years.
-Names and numbers.
-I counted them against my memory.
+I've been sitting here for hours now, going through my records.
+Class rosters.
+Signed waivers.
+Emergency contacts.

 The numbers don't match.

-There are names on those rosters I don't recognize.
-People I have no memory of teaching.
-And there are gaps—classes where I remember seven students but only six names are written down.
-Classes where the headcount in my notes doesn't match the signatures on the waivers.
+I have seven signed waivers from that class.
+Seven emergency contact forms.
+But my roster only shows six names.
+And when I try to remember the seventh person—the one who signed a waiver but isn't on my roster—I can't.
+I can't picture their face.
+I can't remember their voice.

+I checked older classes.
+The same thing.
+Small discrepancies.
+A waiver with no matching roster entry.
+A roster name I don't recognize.
+A headcount in my notes that doesn't match the number of signatures.

 I've been miscounting for years.

-The difference has been taken.
-Again and again and again.
-And I never noticed because you can't miss what you never knew was there.
+And I never noticed.

+Because you can't miss what you don't remember.

-I need to stop writing now.
-I need to count something.
+I need to post this.
+I need someone else to see it, to tell me I'm not losing my mind.

-But before I go, I want you to do something for me.
+But before I do, I need you to do something for me.

 Go back to the beginning of this story.
 Count how many students I said were in my class.

 I said eight.